 Film Studies and Media Aesthetics

-The study of Film Studies and Media Aesthetics deals with the history, aesthetics, theory and analysis of film and audio-visual media as well as the investigation of their production and reception contexts, as well as their transformation in the context of digitization and globalization.
-Particular attention is paid to the specific forms and dispositives of film and media art, their production, distribution, broadcast, exhibition, mediation and appropriation, as well as their storage and collection in archives.
-In addition to film and media art works, their aesthetic experience through community and individual use as well as their accompanying discourses and cultural interactions are examined.
-The study programs of the Institute for Art Science - Film Studies - Art Education at the University of Bremen focus on the theoretical, analytical and historical-critical orientation of film studies and media aesthetics.
-It will reflect a fundamental understanding of the diverse forms of audio-visual culture and its historical becoming.
+The study of Film Studies and Media Aesthetics investigates the history, theory and aesthetics of film and audio-visual media and how they are being transformed by globalization and the digital revolution, with a particular focus on the specific forms and apparatus of film, media art, and popular culture and the ways in which they are produced, distributed, transmitted, exhibited, mediated, appropriated, and archived.
+As well as studying media products and works themselves, attention is also paid to collective and individual aesthetic experiences of these products and works, and to the discourses and cultural interactions that surround them.
+The study programs of the Institute for Art Science - Film Studies - Art Education at the University of Bremen focus on the theoretical, analytical and historical-critical focus of film studies and media aesthetics.
+They reflect a fundamental understanding of the diverse forms of audio-visual culture and their historical coming into being.

 Topics of Art and Aesthetic Education include: The complexity of artworks as a challenge to complex processes of perception and expression, media reflections between the experience of reality and art, the role of language in the mediation process, and the relationship between art and teaching.
 An aesthetic engagement with the world does not mean, in the traditional sense, the concentration on the "beautiful", but directs its attention to the conditions of perception in general.
 Aesthetic education as a scientific model of knowledge deals with problems that arise in the reflection of perceptions, sensations and associations in relation to self, space and time.
 In order to facilitate these reflections, art education contains aesthetically practical and didactic-reflexive aspects in which artistic or art-educational considerations and aesthetic concepts of thought, perception and action are interlinked.
 Another prerequisite for a cognitive model of Aesthetic Education is the interdisciplinary exchange with artistic, philosophical and educational theoretic approaches.
 Theoretical and artistic practices are related and provoke other forms of scientific work.